 You don't have to go down the free-beer and ping-pong table route if you don't want to - in fact, we'd strongly advise against the ping-pong table unless you have a good soundproof room in your office.
-But team events, workshop days and the hack days (if you are in tech), can be huge morale boosters for your staff and talking about these on your social channels will be extremely attractive to prospective applicants.
+But team events, workshop days, and hack days (if you are in tech), can be huge morale boosters for your staff, and talking about these on your social channels will be extremely attractive to job seekers.
 Salary is a huge driver for most, but a more rounded and personal experience at work is now an expectation.

 What development opportunities do you offer?

 Having clocked up years of educational or practical experience, it's natural, especially for younger workers, to search for opportunities holistically and veer towards those that allow them to continue to develop and grow.

 Plus, the benefits for you are twofold, not only will people be more likely to choose your company, but secondly, they're more likely to remain with you once they're hired!
 By showing potential employees that you're willing to invest in their futures, you'll inspire them to invest in your business as well.

 Ask yourself who you're looking for - targeting your recruiting strategy to match your employer brand

 We've outlined three of the main types of persona we think you'll want to hire for your team.
 A good mix of the three, we think, will provide you with the perfect balance of experience and innovation for every aspect of your business.

 What do you call a person who wants the security of a traditional job, but has the qualities of an entrepreneur?
 An intrapreneur.
 These people are gold dust to fast-growth businesses.
 Intrapreneurship is the art of improving a company from the inside, outwards.

 - They increase productivity

 - They're industry-aware